 Deutsch: Dienstleistungssektor / Español: Industria de servicios / Português: Indústria de serviços / Français: Secteur des services / Italiano: Settore dei servizi

-Service Industry in the quality management context refers to the broad category of businesses and organizations that provide intangible goods or services to consumers or other businesses.
+Service Industry in the quality management context refers to the broad Category of businesses and organizations that provide intangible goods or services to consumers or other businesses.
 Unlike the manufacturing industry, which focuses on the production of physical goods, the service industry encompasses a wide range of services including banking, healthcare, education, information technology, hospitality, and more.
 Quality management within the service industry focuses on ensuring that the delivery of services meets or exceeds customer expectations, maintains high standards of service quality, and adheres to applicable regulations and standards.

 Description